arthurDiff/dodo/README.md

     <h1>DoDo (possibly bird)</h1>
   </p>
   <p>
-    Do what I gotta do
+    Do what You gotta do
   </p>
 </div>